nmendes/AmazonS3Cloudfront/README.md

 # Amazon S3 CloudFront Module for ProcessWire 2.4+

-This module/plugin provides a way to synchronize, serve and backup to Amazon S3/ CloudFront all the page assets uploaded through the Admin of ProcessWire.
+This module/plugin provides a way to synchronize, serve and backup to Amazon S3/ CloudFront all the page files uploaded through the Admin of ProcessWire.

 ## Requirements